w3f/polkadot-wiki/docs/build-parachains-rococo.md

 force_lease(ParaId(0), Alice, 0, 0, 100)
 ```

-Would give Trick 100 lease periods, starting at lease period 0, but it wouldn't start until period 1
+would give Trick 100 lease periods, starting at lease period 0, but it wouldn't start until period 1
 anyway, since lease period 0 will be in progress starting with block 0.

 ### Auctioned Chains